bugged-codes/Pb_Asses-12-react/README.md

 </br>

-### After 2nd react handson this one is made to understand and implement context api and data manipulation in routed components.
+### After 2nd react handson this one is made to understand and implement data manipulation in routed components.

 </br>